abungubrighton/shopout/README.md

 **Work In Progress**

-An Ecommerce platform built on React and Django with Redux statemanagement and ReactBootstrap
+An Ecommerce platform built on React and Django with Redux state management and ReactBootstrap
 ![shopout](https://github.com/abungubrighton/shopout/assets/111748970/3d1c1009-94e8-4b69-a55e-7998dfae7909)